zhlSunLab/DCPPS/README.md

-# FFC-PSP
+# FFC-PPS

-FFC-PSP provides the prediction of kinase-specific phosphorylation site using deep leraning.
+FFC-PPS provides the prediction of kinase-specific phosphorylation site using deep leraning.

 # Requirement